 Imagine you are saluting someone by saying “Have a good day!” once with a happy and friendly tone, and once with a cold tone.
 I believe you can tell the big difference.

 A person’s body language is always sincere than the words he speaks.
-As a leader of a company, knowing these non-verbal signs will give you lots of benefits.
+As a leader of a company, knowing these non-verbal signs will give you lots of benefits to hone your leadership skills.
 You will be able to tell if someone is honest or not, if he or she is feeling comfortable in the discussion, and so on.

-Well, here are some tips to help you develop a better-suited body language while dealing with other professionals:
+Well, here are some tips to help you develop a better-suited body language and leadership skills while dealing with other professionals:

 - Use hand gestures while talking and you will become more credible.